-3. Before marching ahead, it is appropriate to peruse the provision of Section 121 of the Insurance Ordinance 2000 (the "Ordinance") which is reproduced as under:- the composition and pecuniary and territorial limits of such a Tribunal.
+4. Before marching ahead, it is appropriate to peruse the provision of Section 121 of the Insurance Ordinance 2000 (the "Ordinance") which is reproduced as under:-

 "121.
 Constitution of the Tribunal.- (1) The Federal Government shall constitute a Tribunal or Tribunals in consultation with the Commission and shall in respect of each Tribunal so constituted specify the territorial limits within which, or the class or classes of cases in respect of which each such Tribunal shall exercise jurisdiction under this Ordinance: